 package.
 DT doesn’t make available full table information as

-ready to be used by Shiny.
+inputs ready to be used by Shiny.
 For instance, if a user

 clicks on cell (2,3), you can’t know through DT the value for another